|

 Where in any of my posts did I say I stole music or downloaded illeagally?
 That is a poor assumption that you have made on your own.
 It is exactly the type of attitude and corporate ideals you represent.
 The RIAA, a rich and powerful organization, has the attitude that the very people that put them in that position are stealing from them.
 Its a very paraniod view.
 Maybe they should change their viewpoint, and start treating the consumer like a customer again, instead of a thief.
 So why don't you man up and post something worthwhile, instead of accusing everyone of stealing.

-This message has been edited since posting.
-Last time this message was edited on 5 August 2009 15:56
+This message has been edited since its posting.
+Latest edit was made on 05 Aug 2009 @ 3:56

 wahwah1